knispeja/knispeja.github.io/blog.md

 url-pretty: "jacobknispel.com"
 ---

+## October 2020: Game jam - Scream Jam 2020
+With Halloween coming up, I decided to enter a popular 10-day horror game jam, [Scream Jam 2020](https://itch.io/jam/scream-jam-2020).

+After some deliberation, I decided to revive a small dithering Unity demo I made back in April (there's a post about it below if you're interested) for my entry.
+I immediately decided to make a detective-style mystery akin to a Phoenix Wright game.
+Gameplay would involve searching a house for clues and extensive dynamic branching dialogue sequences in order to get enough information to catch a murderer.

+This is partially because of an idea I wanted to use for highlighting interactable objects when the player hovers them; by using a second dither camera that renders only a "Highlight" layer, and switching objects to that layer when hovered, I could fade the dither effect in and out on the highlight camera to give the impression that interactable objects gained color when hovered.
+This looks especially cool when applied to things with striking colors, like blood.
+There are some examples in [this gameplay video](https://youtu.be/TWTxNanWX-o) if you're interested (there's no sound).

+The final game actually had 4 cameras on the main player to achieve the desired effects: the highlight camera I just described, both depth and normals cameras that were used to apply thick outlines to world geometry, and the "basic" dither camera that the other cameras rendered on top of.

+My final submission to the jam was [House of Berluscont](https://jacobknispel.itch.io/house-of-berluscont), which I encourage you to try out if you have 20 or 30 minutes.
+I'm really happy with what I was able to achieve within the time limit, although I would definitely do some things differently next time.
+This was my first large Unity 3D project, so I made some basic mistakes when constructing the house from premade assets, and had a lot of headaches with the lighting system (until I turned on GPU lightmapping, which cut several minutes off of the process).
+If I had the time, I would add quite a bit of additional dialogue and open up some of the locked rooms that I didn't have time to complete, as well as improve the sound design, which isn't great right now.

+At time of writing, community voting is still in progress.
+There were a whopping 171 entries to the jam!
+Playing everyone's entries has been a great experience, and I'm hopefully going to find more time to participate in game jams in the future.

 ## June 2020: Persona 4 Golden Modding
 With P4G finally coming to PC this month, I've been immersing myself in its modding community.
 A lot of the decompilation tools out there seem to have trouble with certain files, but despite that I managed to make [a few mods](https://github.com/knispeja/P4G-Disable-Trap-Chests) revolving around modifying what comes out of chests while in dungeons.